-- Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments. - Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments. - Students will be able to identify the Colorado Supreme Court Justices. - Is it important or necessary for everyone to present themselves professionally in a courtroom? - Should observers have a right to share their opinions during court proceedings? - In what ways do the structure of Oral Arguments help or hinder the judicial process?
+- Students will be able to describe appropriate behavior in a courtroom in preparation for hearing Oral Arguments. - Students will be able to identify key elements of Oral Arguments in preparation for hearing Oral Arguments. - Students will be able to identify the Court of Appeals judges who will hear Oral Arguments at their school. - Is it important or necessary for everyone to present themselves professionally in a courtroom? - Should observers have a right to share their opinions during court proceedings? - In what ways do the structure of Oral Arguments help or hinder the judicial process?